Hospital Visitation and Pastoral Presence: Ministry at the Bedside

 James 5 and the Ministry of Healing

 James 5:14–16 provides the most direct New Testament instruction for ministry to the sick: "Is anyone among you sick?
-Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord."
-This passage establishes several principles: the initiative for requesting ministry lies with the sick person, the ministry involves the church's leadership, prayer is central, and physical touch (anointing) accompanies spiritual ministry.
-Many churches have recovered the practice of anointing the sick as part of their hospital visitation ministry.
+Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.
+And the prayer of faith will save the one who is sick, and the Lord will raise him up."
+This passage establishes several principles: the initiative for requesting ministry lies with the sick person, the ministry involves the church's leadership (plural elders, not solo pastors), prayer is central, and physical touch (anointing) accompanies spiritual ministry.

 Theological Analysis